odisha-ml/website/content/initiatives/childrens_day.md

 ## About the event

-On the 14th of November, 2021, Odias in AI/ML community has organized a special event to celebrate Children's Day.
+On the 14th of November, 2021, Odisha AI community has organized a special event to celebrate Children's Day.

 {{ youtube(id="kYCw9fpxsEk") }}
 _Children's Day 2021 Special Event_